George Floyd protests in Texas: Baytown

 About a hundred protesters marched to the Baytown Police Department (BPD) after video was released showing the arrest of two men for swearing at officers arresting a man at a gas station.
 The protests were primarily targeted at Baytown Police officer Nathaniel Brown, who arrested the men.
 The family of Pamela Turner, who was killed by Baytown police in 2019, were in attendance.

+Beaumont

+Around three hundred people held a protest on May 28.

 Brownsville

 On June 3, around 100 people peacefully protested at Linear Park before marching towards the Brownsville Police Department and the Cameron County Courthouse.

 Corpus Christi

 Hundreds of people protested outside the City Hall building and marched their way towards downtown Corpus Christi on May 31.
 Social media posts falsely claimed the protest was more violent than it actually was.

 Dallas

 Almost a thousand people protested in front of the Dallas Police Headquarters on May 29.
 The gathering and march organized was by the Next Generation Action Network.
 After speeches, the protest marched toward downtown Dallas, leaving graffiti in their wake.
 After crossing the bridge into downtown, the protest split into two groups–one marched toward city hall and was met by a line of riot police, while the other group headed west to the highway.
 Protesters ran out in front of traffic on Interstate 35, blocking the freeway, but moved on when police caught up.
 Police kettled, then deployed CS gas and rubber bullets on the city hall group, which had begun throwing water bottles and facing off against the riot line.
 The two groups reconvened and moved on to march through the bulk of downtown, where demonstrators broke windows, looted businesses, and left a trail of debris behind them to slow police.
 Several police cruisers were damaged in the Deep Ellum neighborhood and downtown, and some trash cans and a parked police cruiser were set on fire.
 A man with a machete tried to attack demonstrators, and was beaten in response.
 Objects used in the fight included a skateboard and several medium-sized rocks.
 Mayor Eric Johnson said that while the protests were largely respectful, the looting and destruction of property could not be allowed.
 On the night of June 1, nearly 700 peaceful demonstrators marched onto Margaret Hunt Hill Bridge, where the police deployed teargas and shot protesters with rubber bullets.
-A police line then advanced behind the protestors, preventing them from leaving.
+A police line then advanced behind the protesters, preventing them from leaving.
 674 people were charged with misdemeanors by the Dallas Police Department, but charges were ultimately dropped; protesters did not know they were in violation of a law and among the group were community leaders and local politicians.